aliasboink/website_blog/content/posts/golang_rss_aggregator/index.md

 ### Why Golang?

-Golang is pretty widely used in the context of solving infrastructure problems.
+`Golang` is pretty widely used in the context of solving infrastructure problems.
 I find a number of things about the language quite pleasant - even if some lead to quite a bit of tedium (very explicit error handling by repeating 3 LoC).
-Their interactive tutorial is quite good, but I foudn [boot.dev](https://www.boot.dev/) to be an exquisite source for learning it - so that's what I did and what enspired the RSS Aggregator as it is a project on their website!
+Their interactive tutorial is quite good, but I found [boot.dev](https://www.boot.dev/) to be an exquisite source for learning it - so that's what I used initially and what inspired the RSS Aggregator as it is a project on their website!

-The guided project doesn't tell you **how** to do things, just **what** to do - which I found to be a pretty good approach to get over the initial hump of "not knowing what to build" with a new tool one's learning.
+The guided project doesn't tell you **how** to do things, just **what** to do - which is a pretty good approach to get over the initial hump of "not knowing what to build" with a new tool one's learning.

 ### Why Svelte?

 Through this project I have concluded that the frontend environment is a jungle.
-The amount of JavaScript frameworks is insane - as indicated by the existence of: [Days Since Last JavaScript Framework](https://dayssincelastjavascriptframework.com/).
+The amount of `JavaScript frameworks is insane - as indicated by the existence of: [Days Since Last JavaScript Framework](https://dayssincelastjavascriptframework.com/).

-First off I tried toying around with `React` some - felt too heavy handed for such a small project.
-Angular - same issue.
-Ultimately I looked over a plethora of possibilities and settling for Svelte as:
+First off I tried toying around with `React` some - felt too heavy handed for such a small project. `Angular` - same issue.
+Ultimately I looked over a plethora of possibilities and settling for `Svelte` as:
 1. It has quite a nice interactive tutorial
-2. Svelte 5 had been released and the frontend users were happily surprised - might as well trust them
+2. `Svelte 5` had been released and the frontend developers were happily surprised - might as well trust them
 3. It has a lot of positive feedback on getting something running fast - which I what I want

 ### Why Kubernetes and Helm Chart and ArgoCD and...